New Year, New Business Resolution: Here are 5 Resolutions for Business Owners in 2020

-Each year, people set resolutions for themselves to become a healthier, more positive person.
-You may tell yourself you are going to exercise more, join a gym, take a class, or hit a certain savings goal.
-But what about your business?
 Making a New Year’s resolution for your business can impact its success significantly.
-Here are 5 New Year’s resolutions for business owners to consider for 2019:
+Here are 5 New Year’s resolutions for business owners to consider for 2020:

-- Learn Something New: Once you’ve learned to delegate, you can find the time to learn something new.
-This new skill can be related to your business or not related at all.
+- Learn Something New: Once you’ve learned to delegate, you can find time to learn something new.
+This new skill can be related or unrelated to your business.
 Maybe you’ve always wanted to learn how to golf or learn a new language.
 Adopting a new skill will also allow you to meet new people and network.
 What new skill do you want to learn?

 - Give Back: Find a cause that matters most to you and give back.
 Be a mentor, volunteer, or donate.
 There are many organizations that make a difference in your community.